 - Provides academic advisement to junior and senior students who’s last name begins with G-Na.
 Mrs. Scott can be reached by email at email@example.com

-Ms. Hale is the Guidance Clerk also responsible for booking Parent/Teacher conferences.
-If you would like to book a parent/teacher conference, please call her at 772-468-5762 or email angela.Hale@stlucieschools.org.
+Among other tasks, the Guidance Clerk responsible for booking Parent/Teacher conferences.
+If you would like to book a parent/teacher conference, please call 772-468-5762 or email @stlucieschools.org.

 The Guidance Department at Fort Pierce Central High School advocates for all students and develops relationships with them.
 Counselors help to guide and support students with their academic planning, personal/social development and with college and career readiness.
 At Central, our guidance counselors deliver a college and career readiness curriculum.
 By taking a holistic approach of collaboration with students, parents, and faculty members, counselors assist students with post-secondary goals while preparing them to become successful and active members of their community.